Matthew Lyle Spencer: Journalism and Washington

 Spencer left Woman's College in 1911 to assume a position as English professor at Lawrence College in Appleton, Wisconsin.
 He stayed at this position for seven years during which time he also served as reporter and copy reader (1913, 1917–1918) for the Milwaukee Journal.

-According to Emory Magazine, "his purpose [both as writer and professor] was to write a trilogy to separate the teaching of journalism into news writings, copy and editorial writing" (Spencer, 1970).
+According to Emory Magazine, "his purpose [both as writer and professor] was to write a trilogy to separate the teaching of journalism into news writings, copy and editorial writing."
 In 1917, shortly before leaving the college, Spencer became chief editor of the Milwaukee Journal.
 This position was short-lived as Spencer felt it his duty, as war raged in Europe, to enlist in the military.

 During the later part of the First World War (1918), Spencer became a captain in military intelligence for the United States Army.
 After the war, Lyle maintained his Army ties and in 1929 was appointed lieutenant colonel, in the special reserves He retained this rank until his retirement some ten years later.

-In September, 1919 Spencer resumed teaching, accepting a position as Director of the School of Journalism at the University of Washington.
+In September 1919, Spencer resumed teaching, accepting a position as Director of the School of Journalism at the University of Washington.
 On January 11, 1926, Spencer was appointed dean of the school of journalism.
 In September the following year, Spencer accepted the position as president of the university.
-According to Charles M. Gates' book, The First Century at the University of Washington, the political climate at the university (under Governor Hartley's administration) became so intolerable that the then president of the university, Dr. Suzzallo was forced to resign.
+According to Charles M. Gates' book The First Century at the University of Washington, the political climate at the university (under Governor Hartley's administration) became so intolerable that the then president of the university, Dr. Suzzallo was forced to resign.